 An 8-year-old child is capable of understanding a great deal more than the aforementioned 3 year old.

-At times we can be proactive and explains things before they ask questions while other times it’s more appropriate to give them the opportunity to ask questions.
+At times we can be proactive and explains things before they ask questions while other times it’s more appropriate to give them the opportunity to ask questions and talk with your kids about sex.

 I know some parents who live on a farm that use those lessons to teach their kids about growth, development, and procreation.